 In February 1918 as the “Great War” was slowly approaching an end; Knoxville was known as “The Marble City” as there was a boom of quarrying and production of the crystalline limestone that was found in abundance in the area.
 With that growth came the railroad and construction that brought a large number of Irish-Catholic immigrants to Knoxville.
 In that year Bernard and Nell (Brennan) Driscoll gave birth to Brother Roland (John) Driscoll.

-Brother Roland attended St. Mary’s Elementary School and then went on to Knoxville catholic High school from 1933-1936.
-His former parish priest convinced Roland to enter the Congregation and Driscoll traveled to Watertown, WI to enter Sacred Heart Junoriate where he completed his senior year of high school in June of 1937.He earned his Bachelor’s and Master’s degrees from Notre Dame.
+Brother Roland attended St. Mary’s Elementary School and then went on to Knoxville Catholic High school from 1933-1936.
+His former parish priest convinced Roland to enter the Congregation, and Driscoll traveled to Watertown, WI to join Sacred Heart Junoriate where he completed his senior year of high school in June of 1937.He earned his Bachelor’s and Master’s degrees from Notre Dame.

-During his lifetime, Brother Roland was a teacher, a principal, athletic director and in 1980 undertook family ministry, moving from Indianapolis to right here in Knoxville, Tn.
-By doing this it allowed him to care for his aging mother and he remained here to help with other family members and was also very active in a local parish for 26 years.
+During his lifetime, Brother Roland was a teacher, principal, athletic director and in 1980 undertook family ministry, moving from Indianapolis to right here in Knoxville, Tn.
+By doing this, it allowed him to care for his aging mother, and he remained here to help with other family members and was also very active in a local parish for 26 years.

 Brother Roland Driscoll passed away October 28, 2016, at the age of 98.
 Now, the Southern gentleman is gone to his much-deserved rest.
 Godspeed Brother Roland.